Bytez-com/docs/javascript/readme.md

 `npm i bytez.js`

-## Authentication / Getting Your Key
+## Authentication and Getting Your Key

 To use this API, you need an API key.
 Obtain your key by visitng the settings page -> [Bytez Settings Page](https://bytez.com/settings).